Android Fully Managed Devices

 iOS and iPadOS Corporate Owned, Google provides a Zero-touch Enrollment capability to enroll a company-purchased Android device into MDM right out of the box.

-While documentation for Work Profile for Mixed Use Company Owned Devices is out of the scope of this document, you can refer to documentation for Microsoft Endpoint Manager as a starting point:
+While documentation for Fully Owned Devices is out of the scope of this document, you can refer to documentation for Microsoft Endpoint Manager as a starting point:

 Deploying Jamf Trust